Ale888elA/Pi-Hole-VPN-gateway/README.md

 ## Using a Raspberry Pi as a VPN server, Gateway and DNS sinkhole
-This guide is suited for the security exigences of a home network and for private use; in a business environment, especially if you deal with customer’s sensible data, is strongly advised to use a professional device that uses pfsense firewall software and strong VPN encryption; <a href="https://www.netgate.com/" target="_blank">NetGate</a> for instance offers a wide variety of devices and cloud solutions that fit security exigences and traffic loads from remote working and small business to large offices, corporate business and data centers.
+This guide is suited for the security exigences of a home network and for private use; in a business environment, especially if you deal with customer’s sensible data, is strongly advised to use a professional device that uses pfsense firewall software and strong VPN encryption; <a href="https://www.netgate.com/" target="_blank">NetGate</a> for instance offers a wide variety of physical devices and cloud solutions that fit security exigences and traffic loads from remote working and small business to large offices, corporate business and data centers.

 ### Main goals:
 <ul>